AdeIfeh/Postman-Collections/README.md

 **API Testing Documentation**

-This README file documents the API testing conducted for the Ardilla Holdy and Hargon App projects.
+This README file documents the API testing conducted for the Ardilla Holdy, Ardilla Retail Withdrawal Requests, Hargon App projects.
 The focus was on validating the functionality and reliability of various endpoints.

 **Summary**